A gentle history of what I’ve done and when, with whom and where…

 Join Me turns 10, and Karmageddon 10 takes place in London, this time in aid of Build Africa.
 We raise thousands, and I look around the room to see so many familiar faces and friends.
 It’s a fine way to end the year.

-My first novel – Charlotte Street – is released and I go on tour.
-The book becomes a bestseller and also becomes the third highest-selling debut novel of the year.
-It’s translated into 18 languages, including Mandarin, which is unusual.
-It becomes Italy’s #1 ebook and a bestseller in Estonia.
+Charlotte Street, my first novel – becomes a bestseller and also becomes the third highest-selling debut novel of the year.
+It’s translated into 18 languages and becomes Italy’s #1 ebook and a bestseller in Estonia.
+That’s correct: Estonia.

-And all this means that I have to make a difficult decision – after hundreds of shows, thousands of hours, 78 podcasts (get to iTunes!) and an incredible amount of fun… it’s time to give up the Xfm Breakfast Show.
-It’s heart-wrenching, but like the Littlest Hobo, I must keep moving on.
-I do my last show just before Christmas, have a day off, and then crack on with the ABC script…
+Which means that I have to make a difficult decision – after hundreds of shows, thousands of hours, and an incredible amount of fun… it’s time to give up the Xfm Breakfast Show.
+I do my last show just before Christmas, have a day off, and then crack on…

 The year begins with a Radio 4 documentary about the Beano – plus I get to write my own Dennis the Menace story and see it published, which is a proper childhood ambition realised.